It’s arguably never been a better time to work at vice president (VP) level at a bank in Asia.

 4. Come up with solutions to get a VP job

-“One of the reasons I got promoted quite quickly is that I made it my mantra to always come to my boss with solutions, not just tell him the problems,” says a corporate banking VP in Singapore.
+“One of the reasons I got promoted quite quickly is that I made it my mantra to always come to my boss with solutions, not just tell him the problems,” says a VP in Singapore.
 “Even if they weren’t always the best solutions, it still meant I stood out from my peers and it showed thought leadership, which is a vital skill in a VP role.”

 5. Prove that you’re management material